 Obtaining a prescription by fraud is a misdemeanor offense in Wisconsin.
 Defense firm Van Severen Law Office defends all criminal offenses, with a special focus on drug charges.
 If you’ve been charged with this criminal offense or any other, contact an experienced drug defense attorney.
-Contact criminal defense attorney Matthew R. Meyer or Benjamin T. Van Severen at (414) 270-020 immediately.
+Contact our criminal defense attorneys at (414) 270-0202 immediately for help.

 Obtaining a prescription by fraud is prohibited by section 450.11(7) of the Wisconsin Statutes.
 There are certain elements that need to proven at trial in order for the State to sustain a conviction: